rust-lang/book/nostarch/chapter20.md

 entire function as unsafe.
 In fact, wrapping unsafe code in a safe function is a common abstraction.
 As an example, let’s study the `split_at_mut` function from the standard library, which requires some unsafe code.
 We’ll explore how we might implement it.
-This safe method is defined on mutable slices: it takes one slice and makes it two by splitting the slice at the index given as an argument.
+This safe method is defined on mutable slices: It takes one slice and makes it two by splitting the slice at the index given as an argument.
 Listing 20-4 shows how to use `split_at_mut`.